brochwerger/crawler/README.md

 `docker build -t crawler .`

-The system was buit and tested with docker version 18.09.7 but given the simplicity of the Dockerfile it may work with older versions as well.
+The system was built and tested with docker version 18.09.7 but given the simplicity of the Dockerfile it probably works with older versions as well.

 ### Option 2: Python application

-As a python application per-se, there is no "build", however for the application to run there is a need to install additional libraries as follow:
+For the application to run as a python script there is a need to install the BeautifulSoup4 library as follow:

 `sudo pip3 install bs4`

-Which will install the BeatifulSoup version 4 library needed to extract links from HTML files.

 ## Running: